Loading data from Amazon Redshift

 Add an Amazon Redshift Data Source

-Before adding your Amazon Redshift data source on SlicingDice, you need to be logged in our Control Panel.
+Before adding your Amazon Redshift data source on SlicingDice, you need to be logged in to our Control Panel.
 Then, you need to go to the Data Sources page so we can start our tutorial.

 How to add a Redshift data source on SlicingDice